vincentleeuwen/python-cooking-with-objects/README.md

             storage_item.use(amount=ingredient.amount)
 ```

-### 5. Let the kitchen create a instance of the storage
+### 5. Let the kitchen create an instance of the storage

 - import the file which is declaring the storage class in kitchen